hmrc/income-tax-mtd-changelog/README.md

 ##### Changed

-Update the API documentation to include details of the `quarterlyTypeChoice` object.
+Update the API documentation to include details of the `quarterlyTypeChoice` object within the Create a Test Business endpoint.

 ---